 Working with Your Criminal Defense Lawyer

 Once you pick a lawyer, stay involved in your case.
-Your lawyer will need your involvement during plea negotiations and trial preparation.To consult with an experienced criminal defense lawyer in San Jose, CA, contact de legal team Ahmed & Sukaram, Attorneys at Law, for a free consultation at (408) 217-8818.
+Your lawyer will need your involvement during plea negotiations and trial preparation.To consult with an experienced criminal defense lawyer in San Jose, CA, contact de legal team Ahmed & Sukaram, DUI and Criminal Defense Attorneys, for a free consultation at (408) 217-8818.
 We’re standing by to help.